-Tickets: \$60
+Tickets: \$60 Reservations: 413-458-

-Reservations: 413-458-3253; wtfestival.org to his first meeting.
-Gail's assistant, if you will, is Nicole (played by Midori Francis with an engaging blend of brashness, fear and insecurity), who loves telling bad addict jokes; is 11 months sober, 18 weeks pregnant and dreaming of a Hollywood ending happy life with her abusive boyfriend, Mikey, and their baby.
-In her late 20s/early 30s. she's a kind of daughter to the sixtysomething Gail, whose relationship with her own adult daughter, Angela blunt edge of anger and bitterness toward a mother she has barely seen in over a decade) is, to say the least, strained, for reasons that are hinted at - an "accident" in childhood that left Angela deaf in one ear; another "accident" in childhood that claimed the life of Angela's brother, George.
+3253; wtfestival.org to his first meeting.
+Gail's

+(played by Cassie Beck with an appropriately hard. blunt edge of anger and bitterness toward a mother she has barely seen in over a decade) is, to say the least, strained, for reasons that are hinted at - an "accident" in childhood that left Angela deaf in one ear; another "accident" in childhood that claimed the life of Angela's brother, George.
 Gail harms people, Angela asserts, and so she has kept her teenage daughter, Paige, away from Gail.
 Despite her mother's insistence that she have nothing to do with Gail, Paige has made contact via text messages.
-For Gail, it's a chance at an appropriately hard.
+For Gail, it's a chance at redemption; for Angela, it raises her worst fears and fury.

-fury.
 "Before the Meeting" plays out over a period of eight days in that time before the meetings during which Gail, Nicole, Ron and Tim find themselves bonding in a community within a community; finding sanctuary and constancy while everything outside the church basement seems to be at sixes and sevens.